How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 Google Pixel: Night Sight and Astrophotography Mode

 Google Pixel phones from Pixel 7 onward offer the most capable aurora photography software of any Android manufacturer.
-The key feature is Astrophotography mode — an extension of Night Sight that activates automatically when the phone detects that it has been completely stationary for approximately one minute on a stable surface or tripod.
+The key feature is Astrophotography mode, an extension of Night Sight that switches on by itself once the phone has sat completely still for about a minute on a tripod or stable surface.

 In Astrophotography mode, the Pixel takes dozens of short exposures and computationally stacks them to produce a single image with dramatically reduced noise.
 Total capture time can reach four minutes, but the result is a clean, detailed image that often beats what a non-stacking camera produces at equivalent ISO settings.
-You cannot manually trigger astrophotography mode — just open Night Sight, place the Pixel on a completely stable surface, point it at the sky, and wait.
+You cannot trigger astrophotography mode by hand.
+Open Night Sight, set the Pixel on something completely stable, point it at the sky, and wait.
 The camera will enter astrophotography mode on its own once it confirms the phone is not moving.

 Pixel 8 Pro and Pixel 9 Pro models offer improved astrophotography noise control over earlier generations.
 The Pixel 8 Pro's temperature sensor also helps the camera adapt its processing for cold-weather conditions, which is relevant for aurora photography in sub-zero environments.